jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/2_Research_Objec.typ

 /* ---------------------------------- intro --------------------------------- */
 One primary objective of this research is to develop a comprehensive understanding of the #gl_("swith") concept.
 This involves precisely defining what a #gl_("swith") is, exploring its potential applications in aviation and elucidating its crucial relationship with hydrogen as the fuel.
-The study should evaluate the benefits that #gl_("swith") technology could bring to aircraft aviation and environment.
+The study should evaluate the benefits that #gl_("swith", pl:true) could bring to aircraft aviation and environment.
 Following this, the research needs to conduct a analysis of the current state of the art in #gl_("swith", pl:true), reviewing existing literature, patents, and ongoing research projects to identify key advancements, challenges, and trends in the field.

 /* ---------------------------------- norms --------------------------------- */
 Another critical objective is to examine the regulatory landscape for #gl_("swith", pl:true).
-This includes investigating the current processes and requirements for licensing #gl_("swith") technology and analyzing the steps necessary to make #gl_("swith", pl:true) available for daily commercial deployment.
+This examination aims to gain insights crucial for the real-world certification of #gl_("swith", pl:true).
+This includes investigating the current processes and requirements for licensing #gl_("swith", pl:true) and analyzing the steps necessary to make #gl_("swith", pl:true) available for daily commercial deployment.
 The research should identify current limitations in the regulatory framework and propose potential solutions to overcome these barriers.
-For that a key goal is to determine critical load cases for a #gl_("swith") certification.
+For that one goal is to determine critical load cases for a #gl_("swith") certification.
 This involves the identification and prioritization of load cases that are most likely to be scrutinized in the certification process.
 In case of non-existing regulations for #gl_("swith") certification, this work could thereby contribute to the eventual certification and implementation of this innovative technology in commercial aviation.